 The Evolv Venga - Kids is great for all types of kid climbers.
 Whether they are just starting out in the gym or crushing 5.10 outdoor sport, this makes a great shoe.

 This shoe is a great value being an all-around good performance kids shoe at a good price.
 It's the most bombproof shoe in our test with its proprietary VTR3D rand which does a great job of protecting the toes and adding to the durability of the shoe.
 Just one look and you see that the rand wraps all the way around the entire shoe.
 Not only that, but Evolv used different thickness rubbers in the rand to increase durability and add life to the shoe.
 High impact areas are graced with a thicker rand, whereas lower impact areas of the shoe are left with a thin rand to reduce weight and bulk keeping the shoe nice and comfortable.

 As far as all around kids climbing shoes go, the Evolv Venga takes the cake.
 It's a comfortable, flat, slightly asymmetric shoe that has great sensitivity, edging, and crack climbing performance.
 At $50 we have no complaints at all.
 This shoe was a contender for best buy because of the value, but because it performed so well well and is so durable, we gave it the Editors' Choice award.
-In this case, Editors' Choice doesn't necessarily represent the highest performance in our test group, because the La Sportiva Maverink is in a different category.
+In this case, Editors' Choice doesn't necessarily represent the highest performance in our test group, because the La Sportiva Maverink and Evolv Ashima are in a different category.
 But it's nice to know that if these shoes start limiting performance on hard technical edges, overhanging routes or boulders, there are more performance-driven shoes available.

 — Adam Paashaus